 There are certain maintenance activities we’ll need to be doing constantly.
 For instance, tires will last between 1,500 and 2,500 miles without road damage.
 That’s 7-10 weeks at the rate we will be riding when we’re up and running in full project mode.
-More durable wear parts will also meet their doom and potential damage will surely happen.
 I’m keeping my eyes open in the used market.
 That search will likely be constant so that equipment never causes us down time.
-Unless we move up in price range, we will likely make several repair or replace decisions over the course of the project, and it is harder for to find bikes that are compatible for riding together, especially with our above average height requirements.
+Unless we move up in price range, we will likely make several repair or replace decisions over the course of the project.
+It is harder to find second hand bikes that are compatible for riding together, especially with our above average height requirements.

 I spent about three quarters of the original purchase price on parts and service.
 It was much closer to the repair or replace mark than I realized.
-I’ve broken spokes recently and it may need new wheels soon.
-That could be due to the rough riding surfaces when the trail was full of storm litter, or it could be that the wear parts have worn.
+I’ve broken spokes without obvious cause recently and it may need new wheels soon.
+That could be due to the rough riding surfaces when the trail was full of storm litter though.
+It could just be that the wear parts have worn.
 I’m riding it exclusively since the repairs.
 One thing I noticed when I got the road bike back is that it was quieter.
-I noted that keeping the adjustments properly made and replacing the cassette as soon as it’s worn would be important to reducing unwanted ambient noise while recording (and it helps to keep it faster too :).
+Keeping the adjustments properly made and replacing the cassette as soon as it’s worn will be important to reducing unwanted ambient noise while recording (and it helps to keep the bike faster too :).
 We’ll need to get better at doing that ourselves.

 Russ’ bike, was at the repair or replace point before he crashed it.
 I really think he would have replaced if they had any stock, or even had any on the way.
 Then the question is, would he have crashed his new bike, or would the new bike have handled the road trash better and kept him from crashing?

-We’re both gladly open to second hand bikes, and the pandemic rush on bikes could result in a flood of second hand bikes at just the right time.
+The pandemic rush on bikes could result in a flood of second hand bikes at just the right time.
 Our second hand search handicap is not knowing enough about bike brands and models to know which bikes/models might be better.
 Bicycle Blue Book could help to know what the right price should be, but I’ve heard some scepticism on it’s accuracy and we don’t know enough to have our own opinions.
-Bikes in the shops that still have bikes are running 100% of “suggested retail”, and so are many of the bikes available second hand.
-There have always been people who asked full retail for their second hand bikes.
-Right now there are more of those than usual.
+My pet peeve is quickly becoming people who sell bikes without listing the size.

 Then too, I learned from experience that it’s easy to accidentally get a bike that needs a lot of repairs, and the shops don’t cut you any deals on repairs if you didn’t buy the bike from them.
 I’m afraid that the combination of Russ’ height needs (he’s 6’6″), current market availabilities, and our need to be on bikes that perform well and similarly enough for us to ride together will push us higher in price ranges.